Mibew/emoji-plugin/README.md

 It replaces emojis codes with images in chat messages.
 The full list of supported emojis can be found at http://www.emoji-cheat-sheet.com/

+Emoticons like :-) and ;D are also supported.

 ## Installation